theobald-software/kb.theobald-software.github.io/content/_sap/how-to-check-the-accessibility-to-a-sap-system.md

 You can use the tool [paping.exe](https://code.google.com/archive/p/paping) to ping the port and to check if the Firewall is open.

-The synthax to use paping.exe is:
+The syntax to use paping.exe is:

 *paping.exe SAPServer -p port -c 3*

 SAPServer is your SAPsystem you want to ping.
 If a SAP-Router is used, the ports are 3299 and 3399.
 If not, the ports are 32XX and 33XX.
-XX is usually the Systemnumber (like 00, or 05).
+XX is usually the system number (like 00, or 05).

 e.g.